achaloyan060/Sada-Infra-Challenge/README.md

 ## Source
 This directory contains all the source files necessary to run the project: challenge2.cpp and md5.cpp.
 The challenge2.cpp file contains the main program that produces the necessary outputs and the md5.cpp file is a helper file that calculates hash digests of files.

+## Include
+This directory contains the header file md5.h.

 ## Data
 This directory contains the "loomings.txt" file that the program uses to read.